RADIATION CONTROL SPECIALIST 2 - Requisition ID: 14463

 - Bachelor's degree from an accredited college or university in radiological science, X-ray technology, health physics, nuclear medicine, chemistry, math, biology, or closely related field and two years of professional experience in radiological regulation or licensee/registrant radiological operations; OR four years of experience as described above plus certification as a Registered Radiation Protection Technologist by the National Registry of Radiation Protection Technologists or certification by the American Registry of Radiologic Technologists in radiography, nuclear medicine, or radiation therapy; OR two years of experience as a Radiation Control Specialist I in Nevada State service; OR an equivalent combination of education and experience as described above.

-- The exam will consist of an application evaluation.
-It is essential that applications include detailed information with time frames regarding education and experience.
+- The exam will consist of an application and resume evaluation.
+It is essential that applications/resumes include detailed information with time frames regarding education and experience.
 The most qualified applicants will be contacted by the hiring agency for interview.
 The hiring agency may require specific skills related testing as part of the interviewing process.

 - A valid driver's license is required at the time of appointment and for continued employment.